adamisntdead/notes/README.md

 Then you can edit it in any text editor.
 I would recommend a plugin/editor that supports using LaTeX in the preview.

+## LaTeX Class

+The notes that are written in latex are using a modified version of [this class](https://github.com/vhbelvadi/LaTeX-lecture-notes-class)